Harry Tate: Slang usage

-The term "Harry Tate" entered the 20th century English (British) language as a form of cockney rhyming slang, initially meaning "late", because of Tate's comedic routines about automotive troubles.
+The term "Harry Tate" entered twentieth-century English as a form of cockney rhyming slang, initially meaning "late", because of Tate's comedic routines about automotive troubles.
 Around mid-1915, "Harry Tate" began to serve as slang for "plate".
 When the Royal Aircraft Factory R.E.8 biplane was introduced in late 1916 and 1917, the "R.E.8" designation spoken aloud was observed to sound similar to Tate's name, so the fliers nicknamed the aeroplane "Harry Tate".
 After the war, "Harry Tate" settled into a meaning of "state" in cockney rhyming slang.
+His name was also used in the nickname of the Royal Naval Patrol Service, Harry Tate's Navy.